 The Committee was invited to extend the mandates of the Task Force on Industrial Energy Efficiency and the Task Force on Digitalization in Energy to 2023-2024.

 Endorsed the provisional calendar of meetings for 2022 (ECE/ENERGY/2022/2) and the revised publication plan for 2022 and draft publication plans for 2023 and 2024 (ECE/ENERGY/2022/3).
+Should the UNRMS: Principles and Requirements not be recommended for publication by the Expert Group on Resource Management at its rescheduled thirteenth session (Geneva, Switzerland, 25 October 2022), agreed that this publication could be replaced by a publication entitled UNFC Case Studies – Focus on raw materials.

 Took note of the reports of the ninth session of the Group of Experts on Gas (ECE/ENERGY/GE.8/2022/2) and of the seventeenth session of the Group of Experts on Coal Mine Methane and Just Transition (ECE/ENERGY/GE.4/2022/2).